Lyonk71/pandas-dedupe/README.md

 - **Exact** - Tests whether fields are an exact match.
 - **Exists** - Sometimes, the presence or absence of data can be useful in predicting a match.
   The Exists type tests for whether both, one, or neither of fields are null.
+- **Categorical** Comparison for qualitative type of things.

 Additional supported parameters are:

 - **has missing** - Can be used if one of your data fields contains null values
 - **crf** - Use conditional random fields for comparisons rather than distance metric.
 May be more accurate in some cases, but runs much slower.
 Works with String and ShortString types.
+- **categories** - categories in the form of a python list if type of data has been specified as `Categorical`.
 # Contributors

 [Tyler Marrs](http://tylermarrs.com/) - Refactored code, added docstrings, added `threshold` parameter